 The basic desire of a Type Five is to hear from others, “You know what you’re talking about;” therefore, they are constantly internalizing ideas and concepts around them and contemplating how they can use this information to innovate.

-Personally, I see this Type Five trait the most often in my work.
-I frequently explain to employers, when asked about my writing process, that if I have been given three hours to write an article, I will spend the first two hours immersing myself in research and absorbing everything I can about the topic.
-I am then able to hammer out the right assignment in no time at all!
+Saxon sees this Type Five trait the most often in her work.
+She frequently explains to employers, when asked about her writing process, that if she has been given three hours to write an article, she will spend the first two hours immersing herself in research and absorbing everything she can about the topic.
+She is then able to hammer out the right assignment in no time at all!

 Type Fives are Life-Long Learners